John Gaspar Ferdinand de Marchin, Comte de Granville

 John Gaspar Ferdinand de Marchin, or Marsin, Comte de Granville (1601-1673) was a Walloon military commander from the Spanish Netherlands.

 Life

-At the age of thirteen Marchin was enlisted in the regiment of the Count of Tilly and fought many battles in the Thirty Years War.
+At the age of 13 Marchin was enlisted in the regiment of the Count of Tilly and fought many battles in the Thirty Years War.
 He later served under Louis II de Bourbon, Prince de Condé.

 By 1647, he was lieutenant general and in command of the Army in Catalonia.
-During the Fronde he sided with the Great Condé against King Louis XIV.
+During the Fronde he sided with Condé against King Louis XIV.
 He was imprisoned in Perpignan for 13 months.
 When the peace was signed on 30 July 1653, Marchin, like Condé, refused the amnesty and went to Spain where Philip IV appointed him company commander in his army.